Mohosin999/Case-Study/Track Zone Application/README.md

 ### 💻 Technologies Used

-- React.js: Frontend framework.
+- **React.js:** Frontend framework.
-- Styled Components: For dynamic and reusable styling.
+- **Styled Components:** For dynamic and reusable styling.
-- Date-fns: For date and time manipulation.
+- **Date-fns:** For date and time manipulation.
-- PropTypes: For type-checking React components.
+- **PropTypes:** For type-checking React components.
-- React Router DOM: For client-side routing.
+- **React Router DOM:** For client-side routing.

-Problems and Solutions
+### Problems and Solutions

-Description

-While developing the application, a critical bug surfaced when attempting to update an event.
-Instead of updating the existing event, the system created a new event.
-Debugging and resolving this issue took approximately 9 hours.

-Root Cause Analysis
+**Problem**

-The bug was traced to the event ID format.
-Events were created with a composite ID format of clockId|eventId.
-However, during the update process, only the eventId was being referenced.
-This mismatch in the ID format caused the application to treat the update operation as a request to create a new event.
+While developing the application, an issue arose during the event update process.
+Instead of modifying the existing event, the system was creating a new one.
+This behavior was caused by a mismatch in the event identification logic.
+Events were created using a composite ID format (clockId|eventId), but during updates, only the eventId was being used.
+As a result, the system could not properly identify the event to be updated, leading it to treat the operation as a request to create a new event.

-Solution
+**Solution**

-To resolve the issue, the full composite ID (clockId|eventId) was consistently utilized for both creation and update operations.
-By aligning the ID format across these functionalities, the bug was effectively eliminated.
-The updated logic ensures that the correct event is identified and updated without creating duplicates.
+To address the issue, the application logic was updated to consistently use the composite ID (clockId|eventId) for both creating and updating events.
+By ensuring that the same format was applied throughout, the system was able to correctly identify and modify existing events without creating duplicates.
+Extensive testing was performed to verify the fix across different scenarios, ensuring the solution was robust and reliable.

-Key Steps:

-Identified the mismatch in ID handling during the update process.

-Updated the logic to use the composite ID (clockId|eventId) for event identification.

-Tested the solution across various scenarios to confirm the issue was resolved.

-Lessons Learned
+### Lessons Learned

-Consistent Data Handling: Ensuring data consistency across operations is crucial to avoid bugs.
+- **Consistent Data Handling:** Ensuring data consistency across operations is crucial to avoid bugs.

-Composite ID Usage: Composite IDs can be powerful but require careful implementation to prevent mismatches.
+- **Composite ID Usage:** Composite IDs can be powerful but require careful implementation to prevent mismatches.

-Debugging Strategies: Methodical debugging and root cause analysis are key to resolving complex issues.
+- **Debugging Strategies:** Methodical debugging and root cause analysis are key to resolving complex issues.

-Testing Importance: Comprehensive testing helps identify and fix edge cases, ensuring reliable application performance.
+- **Testing Importance:** Comprehensive testing helps identify and fix edge cases, ensuring reliable application performance.